 You are responsible for gathering:

 - Reports from your treatment providers or making sure your treatment providers send them to us.
 We will give you instructions on how to get these reports.
 If you are having trouble getting these reports, please let us know.
 We may be able to help.
 We will pay all or part of the costs for obtaining the reports.
-See our Payments for Medical Reports fact sheet for more information.
+See the information sheet: Payments for Medical Reports for more information.

 - Letters of support.
 If the crime was not reported to the police, you may need to identify individuals who witnessed the crime or were aware of it, and send us letters of support that talk about your character, your credibility or corroborate (confirm) what you say about the crime and the effect it had on your life.
-These letters can be written by neighbours, friends or family members.
+These letters can be written by relatives, close friends or elders.